What is vlc.exe?

-Vlc.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if vlc.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Vlc.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if vlc.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Vlc.exe file information

 The process known as VLC media player (version 2.0.5, 2.0.1, 2.0.2, 2.1.1) belongs to software VideoLAN VLC media player or VLC media player by VideoLAN Team (www.videolan.org) or the VideoLAN Team (www.videolan.org) or VideoLAN.

 Description: Vlc.exe is not essential for the Windows OS and causes relatively few problems. vlc.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\.

 Known file sizes on Windows 7/XP are 93,184 bytes (18% of all occurrences), 108,544 bytes and 18 more variants.